nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 comments: false
 ---

 Over the past month, I had the opportunity to talk about data science (DS) with people from many different walks of life.
-They ranged from developers, senior technical leaders, recent graduates, mid-career switchers and aspiring data scientists.
-While I think it is okay for diverse opinions, it is still necessary to firm up the key details regarding some areas of this field.
-This post will talk about what it means to be a data scientist (in my opinion).
+They ranged from developers, senior technical leaders, recent graduates, mid-career switchers to aspiring data scientists.
+While I think it is acceptable to have a broad definition of data science, it is still necessary to establish some key concepts central to this field of study.
+This post will try to talk about what it means to be a data scientist (in my opinion).
 I will also write about how you can get started.
 I will write this post with the following intents.

 ## 1. Intents
 1. Some common misconceptions of DS.